Description

 This allows any Kerberos client to authenticate to services not running the Windows operating system by using Windows KDCs.

-Create a user to identify FortiGate on the Windows server.
+Create a user to identify FortiGate on the Windows server:

-Add the FortiGate FQDN into the Windows DNS domain, Host A, and PTR records.
+Add the FortiGate FQDN into the Windows DNS domain, Host A, and PTR records:

 Verify the PTR record.

+Generate the Kerberos keytab using the ktpass command on the Windows server.
 Make sure to enter the realm part in capital letters, and the FQDN in lowercase (Kerberos is case-sensitive).

 ktpass -princ HTTP/<fortigate Hostname>@realm -mapuser <user> -pass <password> -crypto all -ptype KRB5_NT_PRINCIPAL -out fgt.keytab